 The amount of things you do in Hammondsport completely depends on the kind of Finger Lakes getaway you want to have.
 For us, we wanted a mix of relaxing things to do in Hammondsport NY, like wine tastings and time at our hotel, and eating (why not?), plus also some activities and sightseeing.

 Visit the Glenn H. Curtiss Museum

-If you’re at all into aviation or advancements in transportation, you must visit this museum.
-It’s beautifully done, is affordable to visit, and will provide hours of entertainment and education.
+If you're into aviation or transportation advancements, you must visit this museum.
+It's beautifully done, is affordable to visit, and will provide hours of entertainment and education.

-By the way, a visit to the Glenn H. Curtiss Museum is especially a wonderful thing to do on a cold or rainy day in Hammondsport or the Finger Lakes.
+By the way, visiting the Glenn H. Curtiss Museum is especially wonderful on a cold or rainy day in Hammondsport or the Finger Lakes.
 (Kind of like how the museum at the Wright Brothers National Memorial is a great thing to do in the Outer Banks if it rains.)

-Years ago, I went for a seaplane ride in Hammondsport; it took on new meaning after visiting this museum, knowing Curtiss was a pioneer in these planes that could fly in the air then land on water.
-In fact, he was deemed the “Father of Naval Aviation,” because he was originally marketing his seaplane to the navy.
+Years ago, I went for a seaplane ride in Hammondsport; it took on new meaning after visiting this museum, knowing Curtiss was a pioneer in these planes that could fly in the air and then land on water.
+In fact, he was deemed the “Father of Naval Aviation” because he was originally marketing his seaplane to the Navy.
 Several seaplanes are on display at the museum.